- Class Time: Day and Evening

 - Additional supplies as needed for the ever changing technologies.

 NOTE: You will be directed at the beginning of each class as to what specific supplies and tools are needed.
 The Campus Store also carries a list of supplies for individual courses each semester.

 Students must maintain a level of growth and develop a portfolio for evaluation for graduation within the Graphic Design department.
-What does a graphic designer need to do to be successful in the industry?
+Take a look at what the AIGA has put together to be a successful designer.

 During and after college, graphic designers prepare by developing a portfolio.
 A portfolio is a collection of your best work, typically a strong suit is shown revealing a style.
 It demonstrates your skills in many ways to clients or employers.
 A portfolio may include hand drawings, sketch ideas, before and after work, computer images, photos, and print samples.

 Participating in an internship while in college is excellent preparation for this occupation.
 An internship helps you build skills, demonstrate talent, and make job contacts.

 Beginning designers usually receive on-the-job training.
 You can spend up to a year working with an experienced designer, but usually training lasts weeks to a few months.